hellstorm-software/Kult-Rising/readme.md

 - <i>fixed a bug that broke mouse inputs when opening inventory while in character view</i>
 - <i>fixed an issue with sidebar toggle turning on extra widgets</i>
 - <i>changed nav menu to only work while in base mode</i>
+- <i>fixed an issue where inventory would stay open when switching back to base mode</i>
 ----------------------------------------------------------

 8.1.25